AugustinMortier/aer-ifs/README.md

 Methodology:
 - We use the IFS forecasts data of optical depth forecasts for the different chemical species.
-- For each species, we calculate a lidar ratio weighted by the relative optical depth contribution, based on [Flentje et al., 2021](https://gmd.copernicus.org/articles/14/1721/2021/gmd-14-1721-2021.pdf) (currently at 1064nm, RH: 30%)
+- For each species, we calculate a lidar ratio weighted by the relative optical depth contribution, based on [Flentje et al., 2021](https://gmd.copernicus.org/articles/14/1721/2021/gmd-14-1721-2021.pdf)

  **Species**    | **Lidar Ratio (sr)**
 ----------------|----------------------